 Does a character have to be nice?

-Lucinda discusses the anti-hero in Mark Lawrence’s Prince of Fools and identifies what makes the character engaging.
+I discusses the anti-hero in Mark Lawrence’s Prince of Fools and we identify what makes the character engaging.
 Anna talks about Steve Larson’s Girl with the Dragon Tattoo and Spider by Patrick McGrath.

-There is some discussion about the importance of character arc and internal/external motivation.
+We discuss the importance of the character arc and internal/external motivation.

-Anna describes some exercises that she has done to get to know her characters.
+Anna describes some exercises that she has done to get to know your characters.
 These include:

 - Describe something a character carries with them.

 - Describe a character’s belongings or their environment.